uber/h3/website/docs/core-library/compilation-options.md

 [Makefile or Ninja CMake generators](https://cmake.org/cmake/help/latest/prop_tgt/LANG_CLANG_TIDY.html) are used.

-## ENABLE_POLYGON_TO_CELLS_ASSERT

-Whether to enable additional debugging assertions in the `polygonToCells` functions.
-These are not compatible with all tests and are intended for debugging only.
-It is not recommended to build release versions with this flag because that configuration is not well tested.

 ## H3_ALLOC_PREFIX

 Used for directing the library to use a [different set of functions for memory management](./custom-alloc).